John Breckinridge Castleman: Social issues

-Another example of Castleman's standing up for racial justice in his time can be found in a 1924 Courier Journal Article written by 19 African American faith leaders published 6 years after his death.
-In the letter outlining outrage at the recent segregation of the park system, the leaders specifically mention Castleman not only as the Father of the park system, but point out that it was Castleman who had prevented the segregation of the parks whilst alive.
+Another example of Castleman's standing up for racial justice in his time can be found in a 1924 Courier Journal article written by 19 African American faith leaders published six years after his death.
+In the letter outlining outrage at the recent segregation of the park system, the leaders specifically mention Castleman not only as the father of the park system, but point out that it was Castleman who had prevented the segregation of the parks while alive.
 The leaders said "General Castleman, the Father of our Park System, refused to allow any kind of racial segregation in the parks of the city, and this policy has been followed until the present board issued it's segregation orders a few days ago.
 This has been true in theory and in fact.

 Castleman and his wife were also early supporters of the suffragette movement.
-His wife Alice Barbee Castleman was the first Vice President of the Kentucky Equal Rights Association in 1910, and 1911.
-Castleman supported his wife both financially and emotionally in her battle to secure voting rights for all women at a time when it was unpopular, even dangerous to do so.
+His wife Alice Barbee Castleman was the first vice president of the Kentucky Equal Rights Association in 1910, and 1911.
+Castleman supported his wife both financially and emotionally in her battle to secure voting rights for all women at a time when it was unpopular, even dangerous, to do so.
 According to National American Woman Suffrage Association records, Alice Barbee Castleman was a delegate for the Kentucky Equal Rights Association when they were lobbying for the passage of what became known as the "Susan B. Anthony Amendment" during the 65th and 66th sessions of Congress.